 Read time 3 minutes

-Summary: When we configure an Exchange Server migration, there is a default bad item limit (usually 0).
-This limit allows the migration to skip a few damaged data items to avoid migration failure.
-If this limit is exceeded, you will get the “this mailbox exceeded the maximum number of corrupted items” error.
-In this blog, we will explore why you got this error and how to fix it without data loss.
+Summary: During Exchange Server configuration, a default bad item limit (usually 0) is also set up.
+This limit allows the Exchange Server migration to skip a few damaged data items to avoid migration failure.
+If this limit is exceeded while executing the process, the server shows the “this mailbox exceeded the maximum number of corrupted items” error.
+Learn how to resolve this error and how to recover lost data items with Exchange Server Recovery tool.

 Reasons for the “Mailbox Exceeded the Maximum Number of Corrupted Items” Error